 9. Prepare for all types of weather

-Although we’ve now moved into a warmer time of year, we all know that UK weather can be unpredictable.
+We all know that UK weather can be unpredictable.
 If you know you’ve got an outdoor event coming up, it’s always best to check the weather forecast in advance.
 But if you’re hit by unexpected weather on the day, there’s precautions you can take to avoid it ruining your plans.

 For warm and sunny weather, it’s a good idea to provide ample shade for your guests and have sunscreen on offer to avoid anyone getting uncomfortably hot or sunburnt.
 In case it’s chilly, you might like to have some extra layers and blankets at the ready that people can place over their laps.

 Another useful tip is to invest in some table cloth weights to help keep any outdoor tables intact on a windy day.
 And lastly, it’s best to have some umbrellas at hand – and if possible a larger garden umbrella to gather under if you’re at home – to stay dry through what will hopefully be just a passing shower.